wp-plugins/cielo-woocommerce/readme.txt

 == Changelog ==

 = 2.0.3 =
-* Corrigida falha com a página de retorno da Cielo.
+* Corrigida falha com a pÃ¡gina de retorno da Cielo.
 = 2.0.2 =
 * Fixed a bug with as_is()/PHP < 5.3 where it hang at payment page.
 * Added a direct settings link on plugins page list.